-Tapes reveal Melania Trump downplaying child separation policy, bemoaning Christmas decorations
+Tapes reveal Melania Trump appearing to downplay child separation policy, bemoaning Christmas decorations

 “The kids, they say, ‘Wow I will have my own bed?
 I will sleep on the bed?
 I will have a cabinet for my clothes?’
 It’s so sad to hear it, but they didn’t have that in their own countries, they sleep on the floor,” she said.
 “They are taken care of nicely there.
 But you know, yeah, they are not with parents, it’s sad.
 But when they come here alone or with coyotes or illegally, you know, you need to do something.”

 Trump argued that families are trained to play sympathetic to get asylum.
-“They go over and they say like, ‘Oh, we will be killed by a gang member, we will be, you know, it’s so dangerous,’” Trump said.
+“They go over and they say like, ‘Oh, we will be killed by a gang member, we will be, you know, it’s so dangerous,’ ” Trump said.
 “So they are allowed to stay here.”

 “They could easily stay in Mexico but they don’t want to stay in Mexico, because Mexico doesn’t take care of them the same as America does,” the first lady added.